Doctors Note Logo

 • Track your protocols, monitor your response, and adjust sessions based on real-world results.

 Remember, photobiomodulation is a powerful tool—but it's not a substitute for professional medical care.
 For any serious or life-threatening issues, always speak to a doctor.
-And if you're uncertain about whether your symptoms require medical attention, start with a Medically approved LLM Symptom Checker Chat Bot to help you make informed decisions about your health.
+And if you're uncertain about whether your symptoms require medical attention, Ubie's AI symptom checker can help you understand what you're experiencing and guide you toward the right next steps for your health.

 (References)